Shimla Mirchi: Plot

-Avinash, former translator at Japanese Embassy in India, visits a temple with his family, where he meets beautiful Naina and falls for her.
+Avinash, a former translator at the Japanese Embassy in India, visits a temple with his family, where he meets beautiful Naina and falls for her.
 His family also encounters Naina in another scene and likes her very much and wants Avi to marry her.
 To court Naina, Avi stays around the temple and works at her coffee shop that is about to open.

-Naina's parents have separated for long.
+Naina's parents have been separated for long.
 Her father Tilak even has a new girlfriend around her age.
 However, her mother Rukmini is always unwilling to sign the divorce paper because she still loves Tilak, and she is having depression due to the situation.

-Avi successfully befriends Naina, and sends her an anonymous love letter, which however annoys her but gives her and idea to cheer up her mom.
+Avi successfully befriends Naina, and sends her an anonymous love letter, which however annoys her but gives her an idea to cheer up her mom.
 She writes the same letter to her mom, which successfully cheers up the latter and Rukmini decides to find the secret lover.

 Meanwhile, Naina gets suspicious about Avi's over-excellence in the job, assuming he is not here to work for her, but to gradually take over the cafe.
-She fires him, but he says he will stay another month because according to the law, an employer must not fire an employee without noticing him in advance for at least a month.
+She fires him, but he says he will stay another month because according to the law, an employer must not fire an employee without providing him with at least a month's advance notice.

-Accidentally, Rukmini mistakes Avi as her secret lover.
-Naina therefore request Avi to help, by pretending to be the secret lover for a few days.
+Accidentally, Rukmini mistakes Avi for her secret lover.
+Naina therefore, requests Avi to help by pretending to be her secret lover for a few days.
 Avi agrees.

 After that, Avi realizes Naina is not interested in him at all, and even gets angry when receiving his love letter and that she just wants to use him to cheer up her mom.
 Upset Avi leaves Naina, but tells her that he was her actual secret lover before leaving.

 Rukmini also realizes that Avi loves Naina, and Naina finds out that she loves Avi too.
 Some time later, Naina receives wedding invitation from Avi.
 Shocked Naina immediately visits Avi, and asks him to cancel the wedding and marry her instead.
 Avi agrees.